Parchlinux-Ports/squeekboard/doc/index.md

 Squeekboard allows user-provided keyboard layouts.
 They can be created without recompiling the keyboard code.
 The [tutorial](tutorial.md) explains the process in detail.

-Layouts are created using a text-based format, based on YAML.
+Layouts are created using a [text-based format, based on YAML](layouts.md).

-TODO: Provide a description of the format.

 Squeekboard layouts are separated into *views* and use a *room metaphor* to [switch views](views.md).